All Collections

 • Barcode: the EAN reference number.

-• Factory code: the manufacturing code.
+• Factory code: The manufacturing code.

 • Weight: the weight of the product, expressed in kilograms.

-• Categories: if you have added any.
+• Categories: in case you have added any.

 • Description: a brief explanation with details about the product.